suneelbanerjee/UWorld-in-Github/README.md

-# UWorld Helper for Anki
+# UW Helper for Anki

-**UWorld Helper** is an Anki add-on that embeds the UWorld QBank directly into an Anki sidebar.
+**UW Helper** is an Anki add-on that embeds the UW QBank directly into an Anki sidebar.
 It streamlines your workflow by keeping you logged in and providing a powerful scanner that extracts Question IDs (QIDs) from your test results.

 ## 🚀 Features

-* **Embedded Browser:** Browse UWorld, take tests, and review explanations without leaving Anki.
+* **Embedded Browser:** Browse UW, take tests, and review explanations without leaving Anki.
 * **Smart Result Scanner:** Automatically detects **Missed** (Red X) and **Correct** (Green Check) questions on your results page.
     * **Missed Questions:** Pop up in a dialog for you to copy/paste into the Anki Browser (to find cards you need to review).
     * **Correct Questions:** Are silently saved to a local "Mastery List" (`correct_questions.txt`).
 This allows other tools (like the *History Fetcher*) to automatically filter out questions you already know.